On infinitesimal contraction analysis for hybrid systems: Main result

 Suppose the system satisfies the conditions of Theorem \ref{thm:main} and is therefore contractive.
-Consider some $x\in\G_{\jm,\jp}$ and note that by Assumption \ref{assum:flow}.1, we must have $D g(x) \cdot F_{\jp}(x)> 0$ so that the trajectory initialized in $\D_\jm$ at $x$ transitions through the switching surface and flows away from the surface in mode $\jp$, avoiding a sliding mode condition.
-We note that sliding modes are allowed in \cite{Fiore:2016fj} and accommodated with a regularization approach, however, such systems are disallowed in the present analysis by Assumption \ref{assum:system}.
+Consider some $x\in\G_{\jm,\jp}$ and note that by Assumption \ref{assum:flow}.1, we must have $D g(x) \cdot F_{\jp}(x)> 0$ so that the trajectory initialized in $\D_\jm$ at $x$ transitions through the switching surface and flows away from the surface in mode $\jp$, avoiding \emph{sliding}~\cite{Jeffrey2014-nt}.
+(Section~\ref{sec:disc:sliding} discusses how our approach applies in the presence of sliding.)

 Define $\beta(x)=\frac{1}{Dg(x)\cdot \F_{\jm}(x)}$ and $M(x)=(\F_{\jp}(x)-\F_{\jm}(x))\cdot D g(x))$, and observe that $\|\Xi(x)\| = \|I+\beta(x) M(x)\|$.
 Further, note that Proposition \ref{prop:main}, part 1 coupled with condition \eqref{eq:thm:Xi} of Theorem~\ref{thm:main} implies that, necessarily, $\|\Xi(x)\|=1$.